emmajanedrews/base-template/_posts/2018-01-30-what-happened-in-the-2017-tampa-real-estate-market.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: jRR1d0K6l_M
+youtube_code: JundTFIfR0c
 ---

 {% include youtube.html %}

-The final numbers for the 2017 Tampa Bay real estate market are in, which means it’s time for your market recap.&nbsp;
+The final numbers for the 2017 Tampa Bay real estate market are in, which means it’s time for your market recap.

-By every measure, 2017 was a very strong year for the Tampa Bay market.&nbsp;
+By every measure, 2017 was a very strong year for the Tampa Bay market.

-**Overall home sales were up by 7.85%, with 36,044 closed sales in 2017, up from 33,422 sales in 2016.**&nbsp;
+**Overall home sales were up by 7.85%, with 36,044 closed sales in 2017, up from 33,422 sales in 2016.**

-The average sale price in Tampa Bay grew by 6% in 2017. &nbsp; In comparison, the Tampa Bay region had an 11% increase in prices in 2016, and a 7% increase in 2015.
+The average sale price in Tampa Bay grew by 6% in 2017.
+In comparison, the Tampa Bay region had an 11% increase in prices in 2016, and a 7% increase in 2015.

 A lot of that growth has been fueled by new construction here in our market.